 We are excited that the passion we all share for bridal fashion comes to life onsite European Bridal Week.
 Again, new trends in fashion have been showcased on the catwalk onsite European Bridal Week this year.

-Multi-brand Fashion Shows will be staged, highlighting the buying day.
-Among the brands taking part and showing their exclusive collections on the catwalk will be high-end and well-established names next to international designers as well as new labels, paving the way of fashion towards tomorrow.
+International designers and highly recommended manufacturers have been unveiling their latest collections during the fashion shows.
+Among those brands on the catwalk have been high-end and well-established names next to international designers as well as new labels, paving the way of fashion towards tomorrow.

 Think lace, chiffon, tulle, and glitter tulle.
 Think new design directions.
 You are thinking Amelie!
 This German bridal house captures trends and captivates imagination.